The 4-food elimination diet vs 6-food elimination diet

+The 4-food elimination diet is a new concept.
 The 6-food elimination diet has been used for a number of years to help EoE (eosinophilic esophagitis) patients of all ages figure out their trigger foods.
 Now research suggests the 4-food elimination diet can be an effective option to manage EoE.

 On the 6-food elimination diet, a person must avoid milk, wheat, soy, egg, peanut, tree nuts, fish, and shellfish.
 If you count all of those foods, it is actually 8 and not 6, but I digress.
 On the 4-food elimination diet, a person is allowed to continue to eat peanuts, tree nuts, fish, and shellfish (as long as there are no other types food allergies such as anaphylaxis) but still must avoid milk, wheat, soy, and egg.
 Anyone that has ever tried to avoid multiple major food groups will agree that this is huge news.
 Beware of the potential nutritional pitfalls so this diet can still be balanced and healthy.

-While avoiding milk and dairy products, the nutrients at greatest risk for deficiency are calcium, vitamin D, phosphorus, vitamin B12, riboflavin, and niacin.
-Some alternative food sources of these nutrients include spinach, collard greens, kale (think dark, leafy green vegetables), oatmeal (as long as it has not had cross contact with wheat), asparagus, pork, chicken, beef, salmon (and other fatty fish), sardines, peanuts, fortified beverages, and fortified wheat-free breakfast cereals.
+While avoiding milk and dairy products, the nutrients at the greatest risk for deficiency are calcium, vitamin D, phosphorus, vitamin B12, riboflavin, and niacin.
+Some alternative food sources of these nutrients include spinach, collard greens, kale (think dark, leafy green vegetables), oatmeal (as long as it has not had cross-contact with wheat), asparagus, pork, chicken, beef, salmon (and other fatty fish), sardines, peanuts, fortified beverages, and fortified wheat-free breakfast cereals.

 Wheat is an important source of thiamin, niacin, vitamin E, zinc, and selenium in the typical American diet.
 Alternative food sources of these nutrients are pork, beef, oysters, salmon (and other fatty fish), fish such as tuna and cod, raisins, sunflower seeds, mushrooms, asparagus, collard greens, tree nuts, and fortified wheat-free breakfast cereals.